Aircoin-official/AirCash/README.md

 ## No Identity Verification

-No KYC, accounts, and personal information anymore.
+No KYC, No accounts, and No personal information anymore.

 You can buy and sell anonymously.